Refik Halit Karay: Biography

 He was born in Beylerbeyi, İstanbul, on 14 March 1888.
 His parents were Mehmed Halid Bey and Nefise Ruhsar Hanım.
 After studying at Galatasaray High School and Istanbul University Faculty of Law, he briefly served in the Ministry of Finance of the Ottoman Empire.

 During the Second Constitutional Era in 1908 he resigned from his post and published a short-living newspaper.
 He also wrote in literary periodicals.

-Being an opponent of the Committee of Union and Progress he was exiled to several cities in Anatolia.
+Opposition to the Committee of Union and Progress

+Karay became associated with the liberal opposition to the Committee of Union and Progress (CUP) during the Second Constitutional Era.
+His political journalism and satire, including writings under the pen name Kirpi ("Porcupine"), placed him among the journalists and intellectuals who opposed the increasingly dominant Unionist leadership.
+In 1913, following the assassination of Mahmud Shevket Pasha and the subsequent suppression of political opponents, Karay was exiled to Sinop.
+His place of exile was later changed to Çorum, Ankara and Bilecik, and he remained away from Istanbul until the collapse of CUP rule in 1918.

+Historian Christine M. Philliou places this period within the changing meaning of the Ottoman political concept of muhalefet, encompassing both organized political opposition and dissent expressed by journalists and intellectuals outside formal parties.
+She interprets Karay's career as illustrating the fragmentation of the constitutionalist coalition after 1908 and the emergence of a liberal opposition to the CUP within the Ottoman political establishment.

 After returning to İstanbul he wrote mainly on Anatolian life style.
 He was a pioneer in Anatolian based literature.
 He attended the Freedom and Accord Party.
 During the reign of the Freedom and Accord Party he served as the teacher of Literature in Robert College and then the General Director of Turkish PTT.
 He published a periodical named Aydede and was one of the contributors of Kalem, a political satire magazine between 1908 and 1911.
 In addition, he served as the editor-in-chief of another political satire magazine, Cem, between 1910 and 1912.

-Karay opposed the Turkish War of Independence and at the end of the war he escaped to Beirut and Aleppo.
-In 1938 after the amnesty law he returned to Turkey.
-He resumed his writing career and wrote a number of novels.
-He died on 18 July 1965.
-He was buried at Zincirlikuyu Cemetery in Istanbul.